There are numerous things that can increase website’s exposure.

 Before we get into anything else, I have to give you a couple of tips.

-People think that email campaigns are easy.
 All you have to do is send a couple of lines and you will get a link.
 This is not true as there are numerous things you have to keep in mind.

-First and foremost, make sure to look credible.
+If you wish to close a deal, make sure to look credible.
 You will need a signature and info@company email address.

 Do not make a mistake and include URLs in your initial email.
 This may send your message to spam folder.